Engineering Fluid Mechanics (H1029)

-This module introduces the basic concepts of fluid mechanics with applications in the field of engineering in mind.
-It teaches the fundamental techniques used to understand the behaviour of fluids at rest and in motion.
+This module introduces you to the basic concepts of fluid mechanics, with applications in the field of engineering in mind.
+It teaches you the fundamental techniques used to understand the behaviour of fluids at rest and in motion.

-Many engineering applications/devices need to interact with a fluid medium (air, water, other...) in order to achieve a desired objective.
+Many engineering applications or devices need to interact with a fluid medium (such as air or water) in order to achieve a desired objective.
 For example, an aircraft moving in air, a ship sailing on water, or a wind turbine extracting power from wind.
-In each of the above and many other scenarios an engineer needs to understand the behaviour of the fluid when it interacts with the device in order to fully characterise the performance of the device.
+In each of the above, and many other scenarios, an engineer needs to understand the behaviour of the fluid when it interacts with the device in order to fully characterise the performance of the device.
 Fluid mechanics fundamentals are essential to achieve this.

-As an engineer, one needs to tackle fluid related phenomena to design useful applications, be it in the field of transport, energy, medicine, sports or everyday household appliances.
-Without a good understanding of the fundamentals of fluid mechanics it would be practically impossible to produce successful designs.
+An needs to tackle fluid related phenomena to design useful applications, whether it’s in the field of transport, energy, medicine, sports or everyday household appliances.
+Without a good understanding of the fundamentals of fluid mechanics, it would be practically impossible to produce successful designs.

 This module takes you, step-by-step, from basic A-level physics and related mathematics to the theory and equations that describe stationary and moving fluid.
-You'll be introduced to practical applications of such theories to simple everyday examples involving fluid flow.
-The knowledge learned here is essential for understanding further applied topics in the Mechanical/Automotive BEng/MEng courses such as thermal power cycles and computational fluid mechanics and also for carrying out fluid mechanics based final-year projects.
+You’ll be introduced to how these theories can be practically applied to simple, everyday examples involving fluid flow.
+The knowledge you gain is essential for understanding further applied topics in the Mechanical/Automotive BEng/MEng courses, such as thermal power cycles and computational fluid mechanics, and also for carrying out fluid mechanics based final-year projects.

 20%: Coursework (Test)